EOSIO/eos/README.md

 Remme Protocol is a blockchain-based protocol focused on digital key and identity lifecycle management to resolve issues related to cybersecurity, IoT connectivity, data integrity, digital copyright protection, transparency etc.

-Some of the groundbreaking features of EOSIO include:
+Some of the groundbreaking features include:

 1. Free Rate Limited Transactions
 1. Low Latency Block confirmation (0.5 seconds)